kleinbottle/swanlotus/content/blogs/varieties-of-multiplication/varieties-of-multiplication.md

 Just as multiplication with whole numbers is repeated addition, exponentiation is repeated multiplication.
 A new notation is used to indicate repeated multiplication.
 We denote it by a _superscript_ indicating how many times the number is multiplied: $5 \times 5 \times 5 = 5^{3}$, and so on.
 The number $5$ is called the *base* and $3$ the *exponent*.
 We call the number $5^{3}$ as "five cubed" for reasons already explained, or as "five (raised) to the (power of) three".

-What is the exponent in the number $5?$ The base is $5$ but the exponent is *implicit* or understood but not written.
+What is the exponent in the number written plainly as $5?$ The base is $5$ but the exponent is *implicit* or understood but not written.
 If we take $5 = 5^{1}$, the $5 \times 5 \times 5 = 5^{1} \times 5^{1} \times 5^{1} = 5^{3}$.
 When we multiply numbers with the same base, we can simply add the exponents.
 And this fact underlies a very powerful computational device---logarithms.

 # Logarithms: multiplying by adding

-We may reduce multiplication to addition if we focused on the exponent of a common base.
+We may reduce multiplication to addition if we focused on the exponents of a common base.
 This is exactly what was done by an eccentric Scottish laird called [John Napier][napier] whose labours have made all our lives much less tedious.
 The books of logarithmic tables, affectionately called "log books" when I was at school, along with the [slide rule][slide] were the mainstay of physicists and engineers before the advent of the electronic calculator in the mid-1970s.
 And they all relied on  Napier's scheme of reducing multiplication to addition.

 [napier]: http://www-history.mcs.st-andrews.ac.uk/Biographies/Napier.html
 [slide]: http://sliderulemuseum.com/